 Wells Fargo Platinum Visa® Card

-The Wells Fargo Platinum Visa® has a 0% introductory APR for up to 18 months (13.49%-26.99% variable after, fees apply) three months longer than most cards in this category.
+The Wells Fargo Platinum Visa® has a 0% introductory APR on purchases and balance transfers for up to 18 months (17.74%-27.24% variable after) and balance transfers made within 120 days also qualify for the intro rate and fee.
 With no annual fee and complementary tools to help you manage your budget, this card is great for shoppers who need a good credit card for emergencies but are making it a priority to keep their spending under control.

 Chase Freedom Unlimited